mozilla-releng/relengdocs/procedures/release-duty/merge-duty/merge_duty.rst

 :warning:
    The merge day automation is **not** idempotent.
    The merge automation task may fail and auto-retry (because of a worker shutdown, for instance).
-   If the task retries after updating the state of the repo, it update the state of the repo again, pushing repeated commits.
+   If the task retries after updating the state of the repo, it will update the state of the repo again, pushing repeated commits.

 1. Upon successful run, ``mozilla-release`` should get a version bump and branding changes consisting of a ``commit`` like